-Diet is usually a word, used for and by people who are overweight.
-This is not the case here though.
+Diet is usually a word used for, and by people who are overweight.
+This is not the typical case here though.
 People with Graves’ disease and hyperthyroidism, or overactive thyroid, usually don’t have these types of problems, I mean gaining weight.
-Quite the opposite- one of the symptoms of hyperthyroidism (induced to whatever reason) is the uncontrollable weight loss.
+Quite the opposite, one of the symptoms of hyperthyroidism (induced to whatever reason) is the uncontrollable weight loss.
 People with hyperthyroidism are usually skinny, with high metabolism, increased appetite and overactive in general.
 Practically, they are almost always hungry.
 At least I was when I had hyperthyroidism.
 My colleagues at work were shocked how much food I can eat during my lunch break, but thought I am really lucky for not gaining weight at all.
 I did not have the same opinion, though, knowing how I feel.

-Anyway, many hyperthyroidism patients recently report exactly the opposite- gaining weight.
+Many hyperthyroidism patients recently report exactly the opposite- gaining weight.
 Hyperthyroidism weight gain is not so untypical today.
 It is logical to lose weight if you have hyperthyroidism, because the whole metabolism is accelerated and all the body processes speed up due to excessive release of thyroid hormone in the blood.
 Why then many people gain weight instead?
 Listen to this:

 “Hi, just wanted to find out what do you think about weight gain.
 When I first found out that I had a hyperthyroid I weighed 120 lbs.
 Now, after about a year I can’t seem to loose any weight.
 I am up to 150 and I am sick of gaining more even though I work out like crazy.
 Doesn’t seem fair and I need some advice please!”